 2 July 2014: Ben Sheaf joined Arsenal from West Ham for an undisclosed fee.

-3 July 1925: Charles Buchan, the man who helped develop WM, re-signed by Arsenal in £100/goal deal.
+3 July 1925: Charles Buchan, the man who helped develop (but did not invent) WM, re-signed by Arsenal in £100/goal deal.
 He played 102 games scoring 49 goals before finally retiring in 1928.
 Buchan’s first signing for Arsenal.

 3 July 1933: Horace Cope sold to Bristol Rovers for £1500, having been signed by Chapman, playing 65 games for Arsenal.
 Bristol R was his final club, and sadly we know nothing more of him, save for the fact that he died on 4 October 1961.